 Every year, millions of homeowners experience the consequences of living in a cold climate.
-Frozen pipes, iced over sidewalks, ice dams, snow covered stairs, and the list goes on and on.
-For construction workers, the effects of cold and snow create an even bigger headache like work stoppage, decreased employee productivity, loss of revenue and questions line “How do I thaw frozen ground?”
+Frozen pipes, iced-over sidewalks, ice dams, snow-covered stairs, and the list goes on and on.
+For construction workers, the effects of cold and snow create an even bigger headache like work stoppage, decreased employee productivity, loss of revenue, and questions line “How do I thaw frozen ground?”
 Many companies just “close up shop” during winter months because the cost of keeping their doors open is just too steep.
-Until recently, “waiting it out” was the only viable option when it came to cold weather issues like frozen underground pipes, curing concrete in freezing temperatures or excavating frozen ground.
+Until recently, “waiting it out” was the only viable option when it came to cold weather issues like frozen underground pipes, curing concrete in freezing temperatures, or excavating frozen ground.

 When pipes freeze, you lose water flow and run the risk of the pipe breaking.
 When pipes break, serious damage will result!
 So the question is "how to prevent underground water pipes from freezing?"

 New technology will thaw frozen ground in record time.

 To help reduce the risk of frozen pipes above and below ground, we offer the following tips: